RoboticsLabURJC/2021-tfg-daniel-hervas/docs/_pages/home.md

 {% include feature_row %}

-Hello, everybody.
+Hello all!

-My name is Claudia and this will be my blog, where you can see the progress and improvements made each week.
+My name is Daniel Hervás Rodao and this will be the blog where I will post updates from my TFG every week.
+I will try my best for the quality of my posts.

 TFG Tutor: [Jose Maria Cañas](https://gsyc.urjc.es/jmplaza/)